 The demand for wireless connectivity keeps growing exponentially.
 Communication by radio is reaching limits as further densification (more bits/s/m2) requires extreme sophistication of massive antenna arrays for beam steering and MIMO.
 In contrast to this, beam steering of light can rely on simple principles.
 Interestingly, the Eindhoven region developed world-class expertise in steering beams for optical recording.
 We see an opportunity for breakthroughs in wireless communication, by reusing these principles.

-Although the international scientific community has shown that one light beam can carry vast amounts of data, concepts for the control of where to steer the beam are not at a level where these can make a realistic chance of being adopted in scalable systems.
+Our research addresses how to accelerate bit rates by combining coding and modulation with the physical properties of the (laser) emitter and of the (quadrant) detector and its electronics.
+Also, concepts for the control of where to steer the beam are not at a level where these can make a realistic chance of being adopted in scalable systems.
 For a ceiling mounted unit and a user client device to find each other, a 4 dimensional search (x,y on both ends) needs to be executed.
-Equally of concern is that after a minor deviation of the beam direction, most reported systems in literature do not have ability to derive an error signal to correct for the deviations.
-In fact, most proposed systems are just two uncoupled one-directional beams, hence a suitable tracking mechanism is not present and full re-acquisition is needed.
-Rather, most scientific work focuses on a speed race (more bit/s) but disregarded tracking.
-It can be argued that tracking is a field with more fundamental challenges to be solved.
+Equally of concern is that after a minor deviation of the beam direction, the system needs to have an ability to derive an error signal to correct for the deviations.
+Hence a suitable tracking mechanism is to be created that works well with very high-speed modulation.

 System concept for Optical Wireless Communication, inspired by optical recording principles

-A lesson to be learned from Optical Recording (CD, DVD, ..) is that electromagnetically actuated system concepts with semi-transparent mirrors can automatically align the angles of incoming and outgoing beam.
-Moreover, small errors in the incoming beam can be detected by a multi-segmented photodetector, similar to the Optical Pick-Up (OPU) in CD, and can be used to direct the outgoing beam.
-These concepts, borrowed from optical recording, are identified (by Oxford Univ [WORTECS EU PROJECT} and Signify) as one of the few concepts that potentially can provide continuous tracking in a feedback loop.
+An actuated system concept with semi-transparent mirrors can automatically align the angles of incoming and outgoing beam.
+Moreover, small errors in the incoming beam can be detected by a multi-segmented photodetector, and can be used to direct the outgoing beam.
+These concepts, borrowed from optical recording, are identified as an attractive concepts that potentially can provide continuous tracking in a feedback loop.
+Similar concepts are also investigated for Free Space Optical communication between satellites, but we focus on indoor links in an Internet of Things setting.

 Eindhoven University of Technology (TU/e, https://www.tue.nl/en/) is one of Europe’s top technological universities, situated at the heart of a most innovative high-tech region.
 Thanks to a wealth of collaborations with industry and academic institutes, TU/e’s research is known for its real-world impact and has worldwide a leading position in effective academic – industrial cooperation.
 TU/e has around 3,000 employees and 2,300 PhD students (half of which international, representing about 70 nationalities).